yewonekim-2002/air-cargo-profitability-analysis/README.md

-# air-cargo-profitability-analysis
+# ✈️ Air Cargo Profitability Analysis

-Analyzing air cargo revenue, profitability, and capacity utilization using SQL and Power BI.
+An end-to-end data analytics project that estimates air cargo profitability using the Incheon International Airport OpenAPI, Python, and Power BI.

+**Status:** 🚧 In Progress